 There is a certain enchantment in discovering a man until recently shrouded in obscurity, who dedicated his life to photography.
-In two British exhibitions, one at the Serpentine Gallery in London, the other in Bristol, at the Bristol Museum & Art Gallery, as part of the British Photo Festival, James Barnor tells the story of his visual accomplishments in an unfailing testimony.
+In an exhibition entitled “Stories.
+The Portfolio 1947-1987”, presented at LUMA during the Rencontres d’Arles festival, James Barnor tells the story of his visual accomplishments in an unfailing testimony.

 James Barnor was born on June 6, 1929, in Accra, Ghana, or the Gold Coast, as it was known under the then-British colonial government.
 He was familiar with photography from childhood, remembering that his father “took his sisters” to J.K.
 Bruce Vanderpuije (1899–1989), whose studio, Deo Gratias, located in the Jamestown district, enjoyed great popularity.
 His cousin, J.P.
 Dodoo, a studio photographer, initiated him into photography.
 Barnor’s first portraits were taken in the street, using natural light and a backdrop borrowed from his uncle.
 In 1953, Barnor opened his own studio, Ever Young, also in Jamestown, on the Atlantic seaboard.
 People would come day and night to celebrate weddings, graduations, the end of a rehearsal, or to get a memento of their elegance, like Miss Abbew, who can be seen in profile, pensively perched on a stool, a cloud-covered sky in the background.